CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ####File Structure
 The general structure of SLANG files is outlined here.
 Some of the properties that appear are optional.
 All SLANG keywords, properties and concepts are explained in detail below.
+Lastly, several examples are presented, including one from which many of the code snippets below are taken.

 **Flow file**